ghaskins99/discordclassbot/README.md

 # discordclassbot
-bot to check class status and ping me in discord when a class is available
+bot checks class status and pings me in discord when a class is available

 # setup
-looks in botconfig.json for { "token": "insert discord bot access token here" }
+needs a file `botconfig.json` which includes `{ "token": "insert discord bot access token here" }`